 While Sony could release sprawling, technologically superior games like Final Fantasy VII and Metal Gear Solid on two or three discs, the N64 would have had to use numerous cartridges to fit the same game, which was incredibly cost-prohibitive and cumbersome.
 As the console wars raged on, this relegated the N64 to releasing first-party titles with simpler, more cartoonish graphics, while Sony was able to push the limits further with a range of outside developers.

 When you look across the vast library of Nintendo games over the years, there's one thing that's (almost) noticeably absent compared to other systems: violence.
 The company has always held tight as the more "family-friendly" gaming option, with Mario, Luigi, and even Zelda providing fairly bloodless adventures.
-But one of the Nintendo 64's most popular games also happened to be one of the most violent: GoldenEye 007.
+But one of Nintendo 64's most popular games, GoldenEye 007, went against the company's squeaky-clean image.

 Despite its popularity, all the guns and killing didn't exactly thrill Shigeru Miyamoto, who, at one point, suggested after the main mission was over, players should be able to "shake hands with all your enemies in the hospital," according to an interview with the game's director, Martin Hollis.